daveRendon/az-service-fabric-service-autoscaling/README.md

 ## Run a Load Test and test the service type level autoscaling ##
 I have used Application Insights to configure a manual load test that hits the REST API url with 1500 concurrent users, and a test duration of 15 minutes.

 <img src="./images/perftest.PNG" alt="drawing" height="350px"/>

+## View the Service Fabric Exlporer
+Observe the Service Fabric Explorer as the test progresses.
+After some time, you will notice additional container instances running in the other Nodes in the cluster.
+After the test completes, the additional container instances would get removed from the Explorer view.

+## View the Container logs and Node metrics of Service Fabric  as captured in OMS
+Launch the OMS Workspace and launch the Container Logs and Service Fabric Solutions (these were deployed in the OMS Workspace when the ARM Template was run)